Cardiff Central railway station: Future proposals

 In 2015, plans were unveiled to substantially redevelop the station in order to cope with the expected rise in passenger numbers, which are projected to rise from the current 13 million to 32 million by 2043.
-The proposed redevelopment would see an enlarged glass fronted concourse which would leave the current 1930s façade intact.
+The proposed redevelopment would see an enlarged glass-fronted concourse, which would leave the current 1930s façade intact.

-It was announced in July 2019 that significant upgrades would take place at Cardiff Central under a £38m improvement project, which also proposes a £20m West Wales Parkway station north of Swansea in order to reduce journey times between Cardiff and West Wales.

-In August 2020 it was announced that Cardiff Central would be upgraded.
-Design work had already begun on a £113m upgrade which is expected to be funded by £40m from the Cardiff Capital Region group of local authorities, £15m from Transport for Wales and from the UK Department for Transport.
-It is envisaged that work will begin in 2022, but that would depend upon the design and development exercise.
+In July 2019, it was announced that significant upgrades would take place at Cardiff Central in a £38m improvement project, which also proposed a £20m north of Swansea in order to reduce journey times between Cardiff and West Wales.
+Design work had already begun on a £113m upgrade by 2020, which was expected to be funded by £40m from the Cardiff Capital Region group of local authorities, £15m from Transport for Wales and from the UK's Department for Transport.
+It wzs envisaged that work would begin in 2022, but that would depend upon the design and development exercise.